arnbod/latex-to-text/README.md

 Advice if you use ChatGPT for translation
 -----------------------------------------

-* The limit size for a message to ChatGPT is 4096 characters.
+* The size limit for a message to ChatGPT-4o is around 16,384 characters.

-* You may need to repeat the instructions to ChatGPT in every message, since ChatGPT tends to forget them.
+* You may need to repeat the instructions to ChatGPT often, since ChatGPT tends to forget them.

+* You may manage to use ChatGPT to translate LaTeX files without this software.
+Yet, this software can save characters, thus reduce ChatGPT usage.
+This can save you time and be more ecological (since ChatGPT consumes a fair amount of energy).

 * You can adapt and use the prompt below.